 Summary Description: The Pay for Load Shape (P4LS) product is a range of approaches that could be used to provide target load shapes that are updated periodically based on evolving conditions on the grid.
 P4LS enables Load Serving Entities to establish target load shapes to meet their unique energy needs, and for a Utility Distribution Company (UDC) to tailor the target load shapes to their distribution utilities to further modify the targets if warranted due to local conditions.
 Customers that meet or approach the target load shape would be compensated based on energy market savings, capacity cost savings (generation, transmission, distribution), and other values provided based on a performance assessment.
 The specific construction of the target load shapes would depend on the typical net load for the geographic level being targeted.

 Dispatch Method and Granularity: P4LS is dispatched outside of the CAISO market, but reasonably considered market informed as the LSEs define the target load shape to meet grid needs.
 Customer response to the target load shapes may indirectly change the real-time needs based on the shifts in consumption.
-The direct effects on the market would come from changes in “load bidding” behavior by LSE’s as experience is gained in observing aggregated customer response (assuming adoption and response is sufficient to change load forecast outcomes).
+The direct effects on the market would come from changes in load bidding behavior by LSE’s as experience is gained in observing aggregated customer response (assuming adoption and response is sufficient to change load forecast outcomes).
 The locational granularity of dispatch could range from a circuit to the Default Load Aggregation Point based on hourly intervals.

 Grid Needs: This market informed product intends to favorably shape load to help reduce the cost of service for energy, renewable curtailment, GHG emissions, peak capacity requirement, and minimize flexible ramping capacity needs by addressing volatility at the grid edge.
 With appropriate modification based on needs, P4LS can help avoid transmission/distribution investment costs.

-Potential Ratepayer Costs: Utilities and LSE’s would need to establish methods for forecasting the cost and emissions related to serving customer loads, and use these forecasts to develop target load shapes.
+Potential Ratepayer Costs: Utilities and LSEs would need to establish methods for forecasting the cost and emissions related to serving customer loads, and use these forecasts to develop target load shapes.
 There would also be costs for administering any evaluation, measurement and verification of load shape savings.

 Accessibility to Customers: A broad range of customers are able to participate in P4LS either directly or through an aggregator, comparable to an opt-in Time of Use rate.